-Getting Rid of the Queasy Feeling
+Control and Prevent Nausea: Getting Rid of the Queasy Feeling

 Whether the nausea is triggered by pregnancy, a digestive problem, a virus, or anything else, you can act fast to manage the symptoms before they escalate.
 Most of the time, your only thought is to find anything that you can to make the sensation go away.

-Keep in mind that when you find a quick fix for nausea, it doesn’t necessarily offer the benefit of curing the condition.
+Keep in mind that when you find a quick fix type of remedy for nausea, it doesn’t necessarily offer the benefit of curing the condition.
 For example, if you are nauseous because of a stomach virus, the following treatments won’t stop the illness.
 But some remedies can be used to bring down your symptoms and help you feel more comfortable while you wait for the illness to pass.

-How to Stop Nausea Fast
+Feel Better Fast: How to Stop Nause

 Here are a few home remedies for nausea that you might try:

 - Adjust Your Position: Lying down can sometimes be the worst thing that you can do when feeling sick.
 When you lie flat, it increases the chances of stomach acid moving up the esophagus, especially if you have GERD or acid reflux.
 Additionally, be careful to avoid crunching the stomach since it can put pressure on the abdomen.
 The most effective way to relax is in a reclining position, with the upper body raised.